-The arrival of the Tranströmers on campus coincided that week with the visit of Howard Moss, poetry editor of The New Yorker.
+The arrival of Monica and Tomas on campus coincided that week with the visit of Howard Moss, poetry editor of The New Yorker.
 Ambition is very much an American trait, and most of the writing students chose to spend time with Moss on the chance he might choose their work for publication.
-That left the Tranströmers alone to me for the week so I gave them a guided tour of the city.
+That left the Tranströmers alone to me for the week, so I gave them a guided tour of the city.
 We lunched at an Asian restaurant and visited a music store where Tomas could buy sheet music for piano to add to his growing library at home.
 Since childhood, Tomas had played piano, and he was as talented with music as he was with poetry.
-The rest of the week he conducted a poetry workshop and met individually with students.
-He concluded his residency with a reading before a large and enthusiastic audience.
+The rest of the week included a poetry workshop and individual meetings with students.
+He concluded his residency with a reading before an enthusiastic audience.

-At the airport, despite just meeting them and spending only a week together, I was sad to see them go.
-As the plane lifted into blue skies toward Europe, I thought of Tomas as good and kind, gentle in his way, perceptive as in his poetry.
+At the airport, as the plane lifted into blue skies toward Europe, I thought of Tomas as good and kind, gentle in his way, perceptive as in his poetry.
 The connection and love I saw between Monica and Tomas made it impossible over the years to think of one without the other.

-Illustrated in striking blue watercolors by artist and poet David Chorlton of Arizona, the Cultural Office of the Swedish Consulate in New York City provided funds for publication.
-I mailed five hundred copies to Tomas in Stockholm, and he gave them all away to new friends he met and liked on his next American reading tour.
+Illustrated in striking blue watercolors by artist and poet David Chorlton of Arizona, the Cultural Office of the Swedish Consulate in New York City provided funds for publication of The Blue House.
+I mailed five hundred copies to Tomas in Stockholm, and he gave signed copies away to new friends he met and liked on his next American reading tour.

 In 2010, Tom Jönsthövel, my Dutch friend, visited Boston from Amsterdam, Netherlands.
 I had a particular fondness for the title poem of The Blue House book and suggested we develop a concept for a video poem for distribution via Youtube.
-Tom was not only a Ph.D. in engineering from Delft University in the Netherlands, but he was also recognized as a musician and filmmaker in Europe.
-After returning to Amsterdam, Tom asked a friend, actress and singer Louise Korthals, to perform a reading of the poem for a video production.
+Tom was not only a Ph.D. in engineering from Delft University in the Netherlands but also recognized as a musician and filmmaker in Europe.
+After returning to Amsterdam, Tom asked a friend, actress-singer Louise Korthals, to perform a reading of the poem for video production.
 Tom composed the soundtrack music and filmed and edited the video.

 Dutch actress and singer Louise Korthals in Amsterdam, Netherlands